arcana-lab/noelle/README.md

 The directory `src` includes sources of the noelle framework.
 Within this directory, `src/core` includes the abstractions provided by NOELLE.
 Also, `src/tools` includes code transformations that rely on the NOELLE's abstractions to modify the code.

-The directory `external` includes libraries that are external to NOELLE that are used by NOELLE.
-Some of these libraries are patched and/or extended for NOELLE.

 The directory `tests` includes unit tests.